Discreetly/.github/profile/README.md

 }'
 ```

 * Creating rooms
     * Can be made at **https://localhost:3001/admin/newroom** or:
     * Replace the Authorization with your Base64-encoded username:password
-    * Some parameters in the body are optional
-        * adminIdentities
-        * bandadaAddress
-        * bandadaGroupId
-        * bandadaAPIKey
-        * membershipType
-        * roomId
-        * encrypted
+        * "roomName" Name of the room to be created
+        * "rateLimit" Length of an epoch in MS
+        * "userMessageLimit" Number of messages that can be sent in an epoch
+        * "numClaimCodes" Number of claim codes to create upon room creation
+        * "approxNumMockUsers" Amount of mock users to create for a room
+        * "type" PUBLIC or PRIVATE

+         **Optional Parameters**
+        * "adminIdentities" Admin identities in a room
+        * "bandadaAddress" Bandada Group address
+        * "bandadaGroupId" Bandada Group Id
+        * "bandadaAPIKey" Bandada API Key
+        * "membershipType" IDENTITY_LIST or BANDADA_GROUP
+        * "roomId" Custom Room ID
+        * "encrypted" AES or PLAINTEXT
 ```
 curl -i -X POST \
   http://localhost:3001/admin/newroom \